-- Before judging the entry, ensure that the items below are present; indicate presence with a checkmark in the box - If an item is missing, leave the box next to the item blank and place a checkmark in the box labeled ENTRY NOT EVALUATED - If a checkmark is placed in the ENTRY NOT EVALUATED box, the entry is not to be judged. - □ PDF of the documentation portfolio, including photographs, was submitted - ☐ ENTRY NOT EVALUATED
+- Before judging the entry, ensure that the items below are present; indicate presence with a checkmark in the box - If an item is missing, leave the box next to the item blank and place a checkmark in the box labeled ENTRY NOT EVALUATED - If a checkmark is placed in the ENTRY NOT EVALUATED box, the entry is not to be judged. - PDF of the documentation portfolio, including photographs, was submitted - ☐ ENTRY NOT EVALUATED

-ENTRY (70 point Reco CRITERIA Minimal performance 1-4 points Adequate performance 5-8 points Exemplary performance 9-10 points Record scores in the column spaces below Composition of Photograph (X2) Composition lacks originality, a connection to the theme, and/or a demonstrated understanding of photography composition rules The composition is somewhat original, connects to the theme, and demonstrates an understanding of photography composition rules The composition demonstrates originality, interpretation of the theme, and a clear understanding of photography composition rules Technical Quality of Photograph (X2) The photograph lacks technical quality in terms of contrast, lighting, and sharpness The photograph demonstrates some technical quality in terms of contrast, lighting, and sharpness The photograph demonstrates high technical quality in terms of contrast, lighting, and sharpness Technical Paper (X2) Lacking depth; missing description of the design process used to alter/edit the photo and/or an explanation as to how the theme influenced the design Explanation addresses some of the design processes used to alter/edit the photo as well as how the theme influenced the design The explanation includes a full, detailed discussion of the design process used to alter/edit the photo as well as how the theme influenced the design Portfolio (X1) The portfolio is unorganized and/or missing three (3) or more components The portfolio has most components and it is somewhat organized Only one (1) or none of the components are missing in the portfolio; content and organization are evident ENTRY SUBTOTAL (70 points)
+Minimal performance Adequate Exemplary spaces below CRITERIA performance performance W 1-4 points 5-8 points 9-10 points Composition of Composition lacks The composition is The composition Photograph originality, a connection to somewhat original, demonstrates (X2) the theme, and/or a connects to the theme, originality, interpretation demonstrated and demonstrates an of the theme, and a understanding of understanding of clear understanding of photography composition photography photography rules composition rules composition rules Technical The photograph lacks The photograph The photograph Quality of technical quality in terms demonstrates some demonstrates high Photograph of contrast, lighting, and technical quality in technical quality in (X2) sharpness terms of contrast, terms of contrast, lighting, and sharpness lighting, and sharpness Technical Paper Lacking depth; missing Explanation addresses The explanation (X2) description of the design some of the design includes a full, detailed process used to alter/edit processes used to discussion of the design the photo and/or an alter/edit the photo as process used to explanation as to how the well as how the theme alter/edit the photo as theme influenced the influenced the design well as how the theme D (C): design TC.I influenced the design Portfolio The portfolio is The portfolio has most Only one (1) or none of (X1) unorganized and/or components and it is the components are missing three (3) or more somewhat organized missing in the portfolio; components content and organization are evident

 Rules violation (a deduction of 20% of the total possible points for the above sections must be initialed by the judge, coordinator, and manager of the event.
 Record the deduction in the space to the right.
-Indicate the rule violated To arrive at the TOTAL score, add any subtotals and subtract rules TOTAL (70 violation points, as necessary. points)
+Indicate the rule violated To arrive at the TOTAL score, add any subtotals and subtract rules violation points, as necessary.
+TOTAL (70 points)